0BerkayK/0BerkayK/README.md

 - I graduated from Eskişehir Osmangazi University
-- I am into software development both backend and frontend
+- I am into software development and Data Science